About SSSP Annual Meetings

-Plenary Sessions - Essentially, "plenary" just means everyone.
-Thus, the plenary sessions are sessions to which everyone attending the meeting is invited.
-There are two plenary sessions: the SSSP Business Meeting and the Presidential Address.
-Typically, the SSSP Business Meeting is held on the second day and the Presidential Address and Awards Ceremony is held on the second day.
+Plenary Sessions - Plenary sessions are sessions to which everyone attending the meeting is invited.
+There are three plenary sessions: SSSP Business Meeting, Presidential Addres, and Awards Ceremony.
+Typically, the SSSP Business Meeting is held on the first day and the Presidential Address and Awards Ceremony is held on the second day.
 Because these sessions are considered so important to the membership and the structure of the organization, no other sessions are scheduled concurrent with these sessions.

 Thematic Sessions -Topics covered in the thematic sessions reflect the theme of the annual meeting.

 Special Sessions - Topics for the special sessions are typically generated by members of the Program Committee (this is the committee that helps the president organize the program for the annual meeting).
-Sometimes the Program Committee members organize the sessions but arrange for others to be the discussants; other times, the Program Committee members lead the sessions themselves.
+Sometimes the Program Committee members organize the sessions but arrange for others to be the discussants; other times, they lead the sessions themselves.
 Special sessions typically include events with high-profile sociologists, author meets critics events, networking events, teaching workshops, a film exhibit, and panels on particularly timely topics.